rook/rook/Documentation/common-problems.md

 ```

 ### Solution
 What is happening here is that the MON pods are restarting and one or more of the CEPH daemons are not getting configured with the proper cluster information.
-This is commonly the result of not specifying a value for `dataDiskHostPath` in your Cluster CRD.
+This is commonly the result of not specifying a value for `dataDirHostPath` in your Cluster CRD.

-The `dataDiskHostPath` setting specifies a path on the local host for the CEPH daemons to store configuration and data.
+The `dataDirHostPath` setting specifies a path on the local host for the CEPH daemons to store configuration and data.
 Setting this to a path like `/var/lib/rook`, reapplying your Cluster CRD and restarting all the CEPH daemons (MON, MGR, OSD, RGW) should solve this problem.
-After the CEPH daemons have been restarted, it is advisable to restart the rook-api and rook-tool Pods.
+After the CEPH daemons have been restarted, it is advisable to restart the rook-api and [rook-tool Pods](./toolbox.md).

-## Reinstall fails to start all Pods
+## Only a single monitor pod starts

+### Symptoms
-* Entire Rook.io CRDs have been deleted and the Cluster CRD has been reapplied
+* Entire Rook CRDs have been deleted and the Cluster CRD has been reapplied
 * Rook operator is running
 * Only a partial number of the MON daemons are started

-### Further Details
+### Investigation
-When attempting to reinstall Rook.io, the rook-operator pod gets started successfully and then the cluster CRD is then loaded.
+When attempting to reinstall Rook, the rook-operator pod gets started successfully and then the cluster CRD is then loaded.
 The rook-operator only starts up a single MON (possibly on rare occasion a second MON may be started) and just hangs.
 Looking at the log output of the rook-operator the last operation that was occuring was a `ceph mon_status`.

 Attempting to run the same command inside the MON container shows that it is having authentication problems as demonstrated below.